ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # Directions for Farmer Bot

+* Download/clone the files here and open the zip.
+Follow the instructions in the requirements.txt file.

 * Close PUBG if you have it open before you start.

 * Make sure PUBG is in full screen windowed